maddiejane25/Project-2/README.md

 * K-Nearest Neighbors (KNN)

 ### Results
-After testing various machine learning models and assessing their effectiveness in predicting heart attack risk, 'Logistic Regression' was determined to be the top performing model, achieving and overall model accuracy of 64.2%.
+After testing various machine learning models and assessing their effectiveness in predicting heart attack risk, 'Logistic Regression' was determined to be the top performing model, achieving and overall model accuracy of 64.6%.
+This model also had the most similar scores between train and test sets.

 * The model correctly predicted 5624 instances of Class 0 (true negatives)
 * The model correctly predicted 0 instances of Class 1